“The sooner you save, the faster your money can grow…”

 Typically, 2 people will play these 3 roles.
 A common arrangement is to have the owner and the insured be the same with someone else as beneficiary.
 (Dad takes life insurance on himself and MOM IS (NOT A MINOR) the child is the beneficiary.)
 Another common arrangement is to have the Owner and the Beneficiary be the same.
 (Dad could own and be the beneficiary of a life insurance policy on a child or grandchild.)
 In some cases, Dad might insure his grandchild and name the child’s parent (his son or daughter) as the beneficiary.

-A trust can also be the beneficiary, which we will discuss further in our Starting
+A trust can also be the beneficiary, which we will discuss further in our forthcoming book.

-Policy Do’s and Don’ts: If maximizing the growth of cash value is a goal of the policy owner, it is imperative that the policy be set up with the proper Paid-Up Addition riders (PUAs) and that the policy owner understands how their premiums and PUAs are to be paid in order to ensure the optimal rate of return.
-You’ll also need to follow the insurance company’s instructions to not overfund the policy, which could turn it into a MEC, or modified endowment contract.
+Policy Do’s and Don’ts: If maximizing the growth of cash value is a goal of the policy owner, it is imperative that the policy be set up with the proper Paid-Up Addition riders (PUAs).
+Policy owners should understand how their premiums and PUAs are to be paid in order to ensure the optimal rate of return.
+You’ll also need to follow the insurance company’s instructions to not overfund the policy.
+That could turn it into a MEC, or modified endowment contract, with less favorable tax law.

 We do NOT recommend Universal Life or Indexed Universal Life for children or adults.
 The only permanent life insurance policy we recommend for children is a whole life policy.

 Payments.
-You will verify with the insurance agent by phone who will be making the payments, but you will also get paperwork in the mail to sign.
+You will verify with the insurance agent by phone who will be making the payments.
+You will also get paperwork in the mail to sign.
 Premiums can be paid monthly or annually.
 The policy begins when the first payment is made.

-Do you want to buy life insurance for a child or grandchild?
+Would you like an illustration to see how a policy might perform?
 Or perhaps you still have questions about the process or whether it’s right for you?
 Either way, we can help!
-We even have a P4P team member (Theresa), who specializes in working with our clients in helping clients get whole life policies on their heirs designed for maximum cash value growth and flexibility.
+We even have a P4P team member (Theresa), who specializes in working with multi-generational whole life policies.
+Theresa helps clients get whole life policies on their heirs designed for maximum cash value growth and flexibility.
 Simply fill out our contact form and we will be in touch to set an appointment.